LaphaeL12304/LaphaeL-aicmd/README.md

 - Asks for user confirmation before executing commands
 - Supports AI in step-by-step execution of complex tasks
 - Currently supports Gemini and ChatGPT, with plans to support the Ollama local model in the future
-- Currently only has a Chinese interface, other languages are being considered
+- Currently support English and Simplified Chinese interface, more languages are considering

 ---

-## V1.2.2 Update
+## V1.2.3 Update

-1. Fixed the issue with escaping quotes in commands
+1. Support multi-languages (currently only English and Simplified Chinese)
-2. Added configuration files `AI_settings.toml`, `config.toml`
+2. Added `locales`file
+3. Improved help text when entering `/help` in the program
-3. Improved usage of poetry and nix (thanks to contributions from [DataEraserC](https://github.com/DataEraserC))
+4. Improved usage of poetry and nix (thanks to contributions from [DataEraserC](https://github.com/DataEraserC))

 > [!WARNING]
 >
 > - **Attention!
 Although this program requires user confirmation to execute Linux commands, it is difficult to guarantee that there will be no bugs, so please do not run this program on systems with important data**
-> - This program is still in an **early stage**, has many bugs, and has only been tested on the Ubuntu 22.04 LTS distribution
+> - This program is still in an **early stage**, has only been tested on the Ubuntu 22.04 LTS distribution

 ---

-## Installation
+## How to setup

 ### Step One: Download the Program